 Activity 4: Hang Out with the Local Hustlers at the Fish Market

 The Galapagos Islands are one of the few places in the world where wild animals show no fear of humans and there can be no better demonstration of this than at the fish market in Puerto Ayora.
-Sitting at the water’s edge, this tiny, unassuming market is little more than a long concrete slab laden with hefty tuna, shiny snapper, and crates of scrambling lobsters.
+Sitting at the water’s edge, this tiny, unassuming market is little more than a long concrete slab.
+Yet that slap is laden with hefty tuna, shiny snapper, and crates of scrambling lobsters.

 1 Great Place to Stay: Galapagos Safari Camp

 Tucked away in the central highlands, between Santa Cruz’s two main ports, the secluded Galapagos Safari Camp makes an ideal base for families looking to the escape the crowds and fully immerse themselves in the wilds of the Galapagos.
-The eco-luxe camp is set into a high ridge that overlooks the dense canopy of the National Park and the Pacific Ocean beyond.
-You’ll quickly see it was inspired by the romance of African safari lodge.
+The eco-luxe camp sits high on a ridge overlooking dense canopy of the National Park and the Pacific.

-Besides being the only hotel in the archipelago with a kids’ club, what makes Galapagos Safari Camp especially family-friendly is that the founders raised their two children here.
+It’s notable enough to be the only hotel in the archipelago with a kids’ club.
+But what makes Galapagos Safari Camp especially family-friendly is that the founders raised their two children here.
 Stephanie Bonham-Carter and Michael Mesdag know first-hand what it takes to create engaging, educational experiences.
 They created a special six-night ‘Family Safari’, designed to meet the needs and interests of every member of the family.

 Foodies will also enjoy the meals here.
-Like every service the hotel offers, the menus can also be adapted to meet specific needs.
+Like every service the hotel offers, the menus can adapt to meet specific needs.
 Find out more: http://www.galapagossafaricamp.com/

 1 Great Place to Eat: La Garrapata